 It’s just that the environment, the context, or simply the timing isn’t as yet a perfect fit for your way of thinking, for your unique contribution, for your life purpose.

-Feeling out-of-place, over-looked, or not being understood, let alone not feeling valued or appreciated, is a horrible feeling.
-It can lead to feelings of loneliness and a sense that you don’t belong, or that you even matter.
+Feeling out-of-place, over-looked, or not being understood, let alone not feeling valued or appreciated, is an unpleasant feeling.
+It can lead to feelings of loneliness, a sense that you don’t belong, or that you even matter.